The U.S. will leave the Paris climate accord on Nov. 4. But voters will decide for how long.

 But if elected, Biden will need to do more than merely set a new national target and sign back onto the Paris agreement.
 The international negotiations are often touchy, time consuming and incremental.
 And the international landscape looks different than when Biden served as vice president.

-The most difficult relationship he likely would face would be the one with China, the world’s top greenhouse gas emitter, said Jason Bordoff, director of Columbia University’s global Energy Center.
+The most difficult relationship he would probably face is the one with China, the world’s top greenhouse gas emitter, said Jason Bordoff, director of Columbia University’s global Energy Center.
 The two have been engaged in a trade dispute and a Biden administration might add human rights, cybersecurity, Taiwan and open naval waters to the points of friction.

 “The key relationships have shifted.
 The world’s view of the United States has dimmed a bit,” Kyte said.
 “We’re not going back to the era that existed four years ago.”